balljul/linux-configs/cheatsheets/linux-archive-transfer-files.md

 `tar` can also use `bzip2` and `xz` for compression.
 To use `bzip2` take the `-j` flag.
 For `xz` use the `-J` flag.

+You may be wondering what the difference between those methods is:
+- `gzip` compression is the earlier, fastest method and is widely avaible across platforms
+- `bzip2` compression creates smaller archives but is less widely avaible than `gzip`
+- `xz` compression is newer and offers the best compression ratio of the available methods

 <a name="operations"></a>
 ## tar operations